 Another person in your organization who is unfamiliar with Optimizely may change your configuration and cause side effects.

 If you load Optimizely asynchronously, your analytics integrations may not function properly and you could see a "flicker" or "flash" effect, where the original page shows briefly before the variation loads.
-For these reasons, we recommend loading Optimizely outside of your tag manager, whenever possible.

 Place the Optimizely snippet at the top of the <head> tag of your site, then place your tag manager below the Optimizely snippet, just like you would normally place your analytics tags below Optimizely code.